se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/EULA_COMMERCIAL_TEMPLATE.md

 {{#IS_GAME}}

-- create, market, distribute or use **cheats, hacks, bots, aimbots, trainers, exploits** or other tools intended to gain an unfair advantage, disrupt {{PRODUCT_TERM}}play, bypass anti-cheat, or compromise the integrity or security of the {{PRODUCT_TERM}} or others’ systems;
+- create, market, distribute or use **cheats, hacks, bots, aimbots, trainers, exploits** or other tools intended to gain an unfair advantage, disrupt operation or user experience, bypass anti-cheat, or compromise the integrity or security of the {{PRODUCT_TERM}} or others’ systems;
   {{/IS_GAME}}
 - develop, embed or distribute **malware** or use the {{PRODUCT_TERM}} as a vehicle for malicious code, phishing, or fraud;
 - **impersonate** us or **mislead** users by presenting your builds as “official”, using confusingly similar names, or implying sponsorship, endorsement, or partnership without our prior written permission;